kiwilan/notifier-laravel/README.md

 Based on [`kiwilan/php-notifier`](https://github.com/kiwilan/php-notifier).

 > [!IMPORTANT]
-> This package does not support push notifications or SMS (if you interested, a PR is welcome).
+> This package does not support push notifications or SMS (if you interested, a PR is welcome) on [`kiwilan/php-notifier`](https://github.com/kiwilan/php-notifier).

 ## About